Best paint color for media room (Full Guide)

 Furniture matters

-Your media room furniture should be comfortable and inviting, but it must also be functional.
+Your media room furniture should be comfortable and inviting but must also be functional.
 If you’re using a projector, you’ll need enough space for the projector and screen.
-If you’re using a TV, you’ll need to ensure your furniture is positioned so everyone in the room can see the screen.
+If you’re using a TV, you must ensure your furniture is positioned so everyone can see the screen.

 You might also consider adding reclining chairs or sofas to kick back and relax while watching your favorite movies or shows.
 And if you have kids, then bean bag chairs are always a hit.